Chemical industry: Consumer products

 Consumer products include direct product sales of chemicals such as soaps, detergents, and cosmetics.
 Typical growth rates are 0.8 to 1.0 times GDP.

 Consumers rarely come into contact with basic chemicals.
 Polymers and specialty chemicals are materials that they encounter everywhere daily.
 Examples are plastics, cleaning materials, cosmetics, paints and coatings, electronics, automobiles and the materials used in home construction.
 These specialty products are marketed by chemical companies to the downstream manufacturing industries as pesticides, specialty polymers, electronic chemicals, surfactants, construction chemicals, industrial cleaners, flavours and fragrances, specialty coatings, printing inks, water-soluble polymers, food additives, paper chemicals, oil field chemicals, plastic adhesives, adhesives and sealants, cosmetic chemicals, water management chemicals, catalysts, and textile chemicals.
 Chemical companies rarely supply these products directly to the consumer.

 Annually the American Chemistry Council tabulates the US production volume of the top 100 chemicals.
 In 2000, the aggregate production volume of the top 100 chemicals totaled 502 million tons, up from 397 million tons in 1990.
 Inorganic chemicals tend to be the largest volume but much smaller in dollar revenue due to their low prices.
 The top 11 of the 100 chemicals in 2000 were sulfuric acid (44 million tons), nitrogen (34), ethylene (28), oxygen (27), lime (22), ammonia (17), propylene (16), polyethylene (15), chlorine (13), phosphoric acid (13) and diammonium phosphates (12).

 Companies

 The largest chemical producers today are global companies with international operations and plants in numerous countries.
-Below is a list of the top 25 chemical companies by chemical sales in 2015.
-(Note: Chemical sales represent only a portion of total sales for some companies.)
+Supply chains within the industry are often multi-tiered and complex: Astrid Bosten (of the German chemical and consumer goods company, Henkel), for example, suggests that there are typically nine tiers in a chemical industry supply chain when product development and manufacture are included.

-Top chemical companies by chemical sales in 2015.
+Below is a list of the top 25 chemical companies by chemical sales in 2015: (Note: Note that chemical sales represent only a portion of total sales for some companies.)